winitzki/scall/tutorial/programming_dhall.md

   }
 ```

-As an example, let us define a `Comonad` evidence value for the type constructor `Reader E` in case `E` is a monoid type:
+As an example, let us define a `Comonad` evidence value for the type constructor `Reader E` in case `E` is a monoidal type:

 ```dhall
 let comonadReader : ∀(E : Type) → Monoid E → Comonad (Reader E) =